-Between June 17 and July 30, 2021, Ipsos conducted 1,000 in-person interviews of enterprises via computer-assisted personal interviewing (CAPI) and computer-assisted telephone interviewing (CATI) to better understand their use of digital tools as well as their challenges and barriers to digitization.
+Between June 17 and July 30, 2021, Ipsos conducted 1,000 in-person interviews of enterprises via computerassisted personal interviewing (CAPI) and computerassisted telephone interviewing (CATI) to better understand their use of digital tools as well as their challenges and barriers to digitization.^{xxxv}

-The sample for the study was defined to include and be limited to Colombia's micro (1 employee), small (2 to 9 employees) and medium (10 to 249 employees) business populations^{xl} (summarized as "business size" in the text).
-Official statistics from the National Administrative Department of Statistics of Colombia (DANE, for its abbreviation in Spanish) including the 2018 National Census, the 2018 National Household Survey, and the 2020 Survey of Micro-businesses22 from the National Association of Financial Institutions (ANIF, for its abbreviation in Spanish) were used as a basis to estimate the proportion^{xli} of businesses for each business size and to establish a target number of interviews for each business-size category.
+The sample for the study was defined to include and be limited to Colombia's micro (one employee), small (2 to 9 employees) and medium (10 to 249 employees) business populations^{xxxvi} (summarized as "business size" in the text).
+Official statistics from the National Administrative Department of Statistics of Colombia (DANE, for its abbreviation in Spanish) including the 2018 National Census, the 2018 National Household Survey and the National Association of Financial Institutions (ANIF, for its abbreviation in Spanish) Survey of Microbusinesses22 were used as a basis to estimate the proportion^{xxxvii} of businesses for each business size and to establish a target number of interviews for each business size category.
 These statistics were also used to set targets by departments and urbanicity (urban, suburban and rural) within Colombia.

-The targets for business size were set to approximate the distribution of the business population by business size across all of Colombia.
-However, these estimates are imperfect as the official statistics on which they are based do not include informal businesses and are not sufficiently recent to account for the impact of COVID-19 on business operations.
+The targets for business size were set to approximate the distribution of the business population by business size across all of Colombia, however these estimates are imperfect as the official statistics on which they are based do not include informal businesses and are not sufficiently recent to account for the impact of COVID-19 on business operations.
 Due to the lack of reliable official statistics, the data is not considered to be representative of the entire MSME formal and informal business population in Colombia.